spryker/spryker-docs/docs/scos/user/features/202108.0/order-management-feature-overview/split-delivery-overview.md

 ![image](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Shop+User+Guides/Checkout/Shop+Guide+-+Summary+Step/summary-step-new.png)

-See [Multi-step checkout](/docs/scos/user/features/{{page.version}}/checkout-feature-overview/multi-step-checkout-overview.html) for more details on how to add multiple delivery addresses to order items in the Storefront.
+For more details on how to add multiple delivery addresses to order items in the Storefront, see [Multi-step checkout](/docs/scos/user/features/{{page.version}}/checkout-feature-overview/multi-step-checkout-overview.html).

 ## Split Delivery in the Back Office